NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 Official documentation regarding the Firebase Crashlytics can be found [here](https://firebase.google.com/docs/crashlytics).

-!> Note: right now C++ stack traces are not working as expected on Android.
-We are working on fixing this issue.

-## Initial Setup

 The crashes of the application are automatically uploaded to Firebase once you have setup the Crashlytics in the Firebase console.

+## Android Setup

+If you are using Android NDK version 14 (UE4.24 and earlier) everything should work.
+For Android NDK version 21 (UE4.25 and newer) you will have to pass an additional linker flag `-Wl,--no-rosegment` for proper crash stack trace symbolication.
+Unfortunately it is impossible to pass this flag in the binary release of Unreal Engine.
+If you do not want to build the whole engine it is possible to only build the *Unreal Built Tool* and update the linker flags in *AndroidToolchain.cs*.
+For further instructions on building Unreal Engine from source please refer to the official documentation.

+!> Right now the crashlytics stack trace will correctly report the file name and function where the crash happened but the rest of the stack will report unrelated UE source files.
+We are monitoring this issue and looking for a valid fix.

+## iOS Setup

-!> Note: you will have to upload the Debug Symbols for your iOS application in order to see the reports.
+You will have to upload the Debug Symbols for your iOS application in order to see the reports.

 You can download the required tool [here](https://drive.google.com/file/d/1L4O7wdkCatOQx_mgyJesw2TLYdk0cxIR/view?usp=sharing) or find it in the Plugin's Resources folder (`upload-symbols`).
 In order for UE4 to generate these files during build, you have to go to Project Settings -> iOS -> Build and enable the following options: